oopanuga/oopanuga.github.io/_posts/2015-8-5-es2015-string-includes.md

 title: ES2015, string includes
 ---

-Today I come with a little but useful tip if you are working with ECMAScript 2015 (ES6).
+Today I wanted to talk you about a little but useful feature in *ECMAScript 2015* (aka ES6).

-I'm using that in my pet project, so far a much nicer experience.
+I'm using the new Javascript in my pet project, so far it's been a much nicer experience.
 Currently I'm working with the registration screen, here is how it looks so far:

 ![Image description](/images/registrationES6includes.jpg)